 Bill Piper at 202-669-6430 or Julie Roberts at 505-983-3277

-The Homeland Security Advisory Council (HSAC) met in Albuquerque today at the University of New Mexico.
-U.S. Homeland Security Secretary Janet Napolitano, Attorney General Eric Holder and Drug Czar Gil Kerlikowske discussed general strategies for dealing with border violence and drug cartels.
+The Homeland Security Advisory Council (HSAC) will meet today in Albuquerque at the University of New Mexico.
+U.S. Homeland Security Secretary Janet Napolitano, Attorney General Eric Holder and Drug Czar Gil Kerlikowske are expected to announce the Obama Administration’s strategy for dealing with border violence and drug cartels.

 “The violence on the US and Mexico border is spiraling out of control because of the Mexican drug war.
 We are hopeful that Obama’s new strategy will bring real change, and not more of the same policies that are failing our nation and communities,” said Julie Roberts, acting director of Drug Policy Alliance New Mexico.
 “We need solutions that improve public safety and keep our country safe, but we also need to look at the big picture of drug demand in this country.
 Access to substance abuse treatment and reducing the demand for drugs is necessary to truly make an impact on drugs and border violence.”